-Marc Moser enters his 10th season in the radio booth for the Avalanche on the Altitude Radio Network.
+Marc Moser finished his 14th season in the broadcast booth for the Avalanche in 2020-21 and his third year in the television booth after spending 11 years in the radio booth.
 Moser's ties to the organization date back to 1997-98, when he became the in-studio host and producer of all Avalanche radio broadcasts.
 He worked in that capacity for seven years until the end of the 2003-04 campaign.
 During that time, Moser was also a daily sports-talk show host and the host of the highly popular "Avalanche Talk" on the network flagship sports station.

 Moser returned to the Avalanche broadcast team as a television studio host and analyst on Altitude in 2006-07 and left the world of daily sports-talk to move into the Avalanche radio booth in 2007.

-In addition to his Avalanche duties, Moser is also one of the hosts and panelists of the Altitude Sports Summit and Pro Football Summit television shows as well as a regular contributor/host and designated maker of birdies on "Golf At Altitude."
+In addition to his Avalanche duties, Moser is also a sports talk host on Avalanche radio flagship, Altitude Sports Radio 92.5 FM, as well as a regular contributor/host and designated maker of birdies on "Golf At Altitude."

 During the offseason, he also assists various charities and organizations in public events and MC duties and is the annual MC for the Joe Sakic Celebrity Golf Classic and Joe and Debbie Sakic Bringing Hope to the Table Gala benefiting Food Bank of the Rockies.